-The BMP Puma, like the BMP Marder, houses a crew of three plus six paratroopers.
-Installing a remote-controlled tower allows all crew members to be placed in the vehicle body.
-The turret is armed with an 30-mm selective-feed cannon Mauser MK 30-2 / ABM (Air Burst Munition) and an 5,56-mm MG4 H & K machine gun (Heckler & Koch) paired with it.
-The gun can fire armor-piercing sabots and ammunition air blast with a remote fuse.
+The Puma BMP, like the Marder BMP, accommodates a crew of three people plus six paratroopers.
+The installation of a remotely controlled turret allows all crew members to be accommodated in the vehicle body.
+The turret is armed with a 30 mm Mauser MK 30-2 / ABM (Air Burst Munition) selective feed cannon and a coaxial 5,56 mm MG4 H&K machine gun (Heckler & Koch).
+The cannon can fire with armor-piercing sub-caliber projectiles and air blast ammunition with a remote fuse.

-The German army plans to replace MG4 with a new 7,62-mm HK121 H & K machine gun, which allows the shooter to choose the rate of fire of 600, 700 or 800 per minute.
-On the left side of the tower there are two EuroSpike-LR ATGM launchers.
+The German army plans to replace the MG4 with a new 7,62mm HK121 H&K machine gun, which allows the shooter to select a rate of fire of 600, 700 or 800 rounds per minute.
+On the left side of the tower are two launchers (PU) ATGM EuroSpike-LR.